 13. Yes

 Yes were pioneers of progressive rock, known for their intricate compositions, complex harmonies, and virtuosic musicianship.
 Albums like "Fragile" and "Close to the Edge" are considered landmarks in the genre, showcasing the band's ability to blend rock with elements of classical and jazz music.
-Yes's impact on rock music is profound, with their ambitious approach to album structure and live performances influencing countless bands and musicians in the progressive rock and beyond.
+Yes's impact on rock music is profound, with their ambitious approach to album structure and live performances influencing countless rock bands of the 70s and musicians in progressive rock and beyond.

 Hit Album: "Fragile" (1971)